isabella232/SC_VijaySharma/For Instructor/script.md

 ## Demo 2

 To stop a recording, you have to call the plainly named method `stopRecording`.
-We can use `RPScreenRecorder`'s' `isRecording` to determine if we're currently recording.
-This is slight different from `startRecording`, in that it also returns in the callback, an instance of `RPPreviewViewController`.
+This is slight different from `startRecording`, in that it returns in the callback, an instance of `RPPreviewViewController`.
+In the same method where you call `startRecording`, you can use `RPScreenRecorder`'s' `isRecording` property to determine if we're currently recording, and stop the recording accordingly.

-This `RPPreviewViewController` allows your users to scrub, edit and share their video recordings to the world.
+The `RPPreviewViewController` allows your users to scrub, edit and share their video recordings to the world.
 They can also save the recording to their photos, or discard it entirely.

 If we want to know when the user is done interacting with the `RPPreviewViewController`, you'll have to conform the `RPPreviewViewControllerDelegate` protocol.